pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   If you do it a 100 times, the probability of a cosmic ray ruining your computation is higher than the probability of error.

-##### Generating random primes
+##### Generating random imes

 -   We are now close to having everything we need for cryptography.
-    -   We need a fast algorithm for choosing random primes.
+    -   We need a fast algorithm for choosing random imes.
         -   Hundred bits long.

-    -   What makes this aks quite easy is that prime are abundant
+    -   What makes this aks quite easy is that ime are abundant
-        -   A random, *n*-bit number has a roughly one-on-*n* chance of being prime.
+        -   A random, *n*-bit number has a roughly one-on-*n* chance of being ime.
-        -   For instance, about 1 in 20 social security numbers are prime!
+        -   For instance, about 1 in 20 social security numbers are ime!

-Lagrange's prime number theorem
+Lagrange's ime number theorem

-:   Let $\pi(x)$ be the number of primes $\le x$.
+:   Let $\pi(x)$ be the number of imes $\le x$.
 Then, $\pi(x) \approx \frac{x}{\ln n}$,
-    or more precisely,
+    or more ecisely,

     $$\lim_{x \to \infty} \frac{\pi(x)}{(x / \ln x)} = 1$$
-    Such abundance makes it simple to generate a random *n*-bit prime:
+    Such abundance makes it simple to generate a random *n*-bit ime:

     -   Pick a random *n*-bit number *N*.
-    -   Run a primality test on *N*.
+    -   Run a imality test on *N*.
     -   If it passes the test, output *N*, else repeat the test.

 -   *How fast is this algoritm?*
-    -   If the randomly chosen *N* is truly prime, which happen with probability at least $\frac{1}{n}$, then it will certainly pass the test.
+    -   If the randomly chosen *N* is truly ime, which happen with probability at least $\frac{1}{n}$, then it will certainly pass the test.
-    -   So on each iteration, this procedure has at least a $\frac{1}{n}$ chance of halting.
+    -   So on each iteration, this ocedure has at least a $\frac{1}{n}$ chance of halting.
     -   Therefore, on average it will halt within $O(n)$ rounds.

--   Next, exactly which primality test should be used?
+-   Next, exactly which imality test should be used?
-    -   In this application, since the number we are testing for primality are chosen at random rather than by adversary, it is sufficient to perform the Fermat test with *a* as 2.
+    -   In this application, since the number we are testing for imality are chosen at random rather than by adversary, it is sufficient to perform the Fermat test with *a* as 2.
-        -   For random numbers the Fermat test has a mihc samller failur probability than the worst-case one-half bound proven earlier.
+        -   For random numbers the Fermat test has a mihc samller failur probability than the worst-case one-half bound oven earlier.
-        -   The resulting algorithm is quite fast, generating primes that are hundreds of bits long in a fraction of a second on a PC.
+        -   The resulting algorithm is quite fast, generating imes that are hundreds of bits long in a fraction of a second on a PC.

--   The important question: *What is the probability that the output of the algorithm is really prime?*
+-   The important question: *What is the probability that the output of the algorithm is really ime?*
     -   To answer, we must first understnad how discerning the Fermat test is.
     -   As a concrete example, perform the operation on base *a* equal to 2 for all numbers less than or equal to 25 times 10 to the 9th power.
-    -   In this range, there are about $10^9$ primes, and about 20,000 composites that pass the test.
+    -   In this range, there are about $10^9$ imes, and about 20,000 composites that pass the test.
         -   Thus, the chance of erronesouly outputting a composite numbers is